Tyrrhenians

-Tyrrhenians (Attic Greek: Τυῤῥηνοί Turrhēnoi) or Tyrsenians (Ionic: Τυρσηνοί Tursēnoi; Doric: Τυρσανοί Tursānoi) was the name used by the ancient Greeks authors to refer, in a generic sense, to non-Greek people, in particular pirates.
+Tyrrhenians (Attic Greek: Τυῤῥηνοί Turrhēnoi) or Tyrsenians (Ionic: Τυρσηνοί Tursēnoi; Doric: Τυρσανοί Tursānoi) was the name used by the ancient Greeks to refer, in a generic sense, to non-Greek people, in particular pirates.
+While ancient sources have been interpreted in a variety of ways, the Greeks always called the Etruscans Tyrsenoi, although not all Tyrsenians were Etruscans.
+The term "Tyrrhenians" was sometimes used by ancient writers to refer to other ethnic groups in central-western Italy, such as the Latins.
+Dionysius of Halicarnassus stated that the Greeks once called Latins, Umbrians, Ausonians, and others "Tyrrhenians," and that Rome was called a Tyrrhenian city.

-While ancient sources have been interpreted in a variety of ways, the Greeks called always the Etruscans Tyrsenoi, although not all Tyrsenians were Etruscans.
 Furthermore the languages of Etruscan, Rhaetian and Lemnian cultures have been grouped together as the Tyrsenian languages, based on their strong similarities.

 Earliest references

 The names are believed to be exonyms, only known to have been used by authors of Ancient Greek, though their origin is uncertain and apparently not Greek.
 They have been connected to τύρσις (túrsis), also a "Mediterranean" loan into Greek, meaning "tower".
 Direct connections with Tuscī, the Latin exonym for the Etruscans, from *Turs-ci, have also been attempted.
-The French linguist Françoise Bader has alternatively hypothesized that Tyrsenoi/Tyrrhenoi derives from the Proto-Indo-European root *trh₂- meaning "to cross", but this is unlikely given the variations and unclear derivation.
+The French linguist Françoise Bader has alternatively hypothesized that Tyrsenoi–Tyrrhenoi derives from the Proto-Indo-European root *trh₂- meaning "to cross".

 The first Greek author to mention the Tyrrhenians is the 8th-century BC Greek poet Hesiod, in his work, the Theogony.
 He merely described them as residing in central Italy alongside the Latins.

 The Homeric hymn to Dionysus has Tyrsenian pirates seizing Dionysus:

 After Herodotus' Histories a party of Lydians, wretched by a persistent famine, decided to migrate.
 Led by Tyrsenos, son of Atys, king of Lydia, they sailed to the west coast of central Italy where they settled in the region of the Umbri.